 MIT Optical, our full-service optical shop, offers eyewear and frame repairs to the entire MIT community.

 To schedule your mammogram, call 617-253-4905.
 Mammograms are available to patients with an MIT Medical primary care provider.
 No copay or referral is necessary.

 If your PCP has given you a referral, or if no referral is required, call the service directly to schedule your appointment.
 Eligibility, referral requirements, and insurance coverage may vary depending on the service.

-MIT Medical does not provide notes or excuses for classes, academic work, or exams impacted by medical issues.
-If you have an injury or illness that has impacted your studies, please contact:
+MIT Medical does not provide sick notes or medical excuses for classes, academic work, or exams.
+If you have an injury or illness that has impacted your studies, contact:

 - Undergraduate Students: Student Support Services, 617-253-4861